-Southwest Mississippi Community College meets the business/industry and community educational and training needs through a variety of community service courses.
+Southwest Mississippi Community College meets the business/industry and community educational and training needs through a variety of continuing education courses and other services for the workforce.
 These courses are not applicable to the Associate of Arts degree, the Associate of Applied Science degree, or the Certificate of Completion, nor are they transferable.
-They are usually established as a result of job specific needs.
-Southwest Mississippi Community College facilities and personnel are available to any group which has an educational and training need on the community college level.
+They are usually established as a result of the job specific needs.
+Southwest Mississippi Community College facilities and personnel are available to any group which has an educational training need on the community college level.

-Although these short term job specific training courses are not applicable to a degree from the college, they are offered to supplement or provide education and training programs within industry.
+Although these short term specific training course are non-credit and not applicable to a degree from the college, they are offered to supplement or provide continuing education and training programs within business and industry.
 These courses are specifically designed for the purpose of upgrading the knowledge and skills of current or prospective business and industry employees.

-An individual, association or business group desiring business or industry related education or training programs should contact the Workforce Development Center for information concerning the establishment of such programs.
-Classes may be held on the Southwest Mississippi Community College campus or at the place of business if enough interest exists.
+An individual, association, or business group desiring business or industry related continuing education or training programs should contact Workforce Development in the Regional Workforce Training Center (RWTC).
+Classes may be held at the Southwest Mississippi Community College RWTC or at the place of business if enough interest exists.
 There may be some entrance requirements for the Workforce training courses.
-Anyone desiring to enroll in these courses may register through the Workforce Development Center.
+Anyone desiring to enroll in these courses may register through Workforce Development in the Regional Workforce Training Center.